mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/recoverable-items-folder/clean-up-deleted-items.md

    > [!NOTE]
    > If you use the **New-ComplianceSearch** cmdlet to search the Recoverable Items folder, be sure to use the **Start-ComplianceSearch** cmdlet to run the search.

-4. After you've created a content search and validated that it returns the items that you want to delete, use the `New-ComplianceSearchAction -Purge -PurgeType HardDelete` command (in Security & Compliance Center PowerShell) to permanently delete the items returned by the content search that you created in the previous step.
+4. After you've created a content search and validated that it returns the items that you want to delete, use the `New-ComplianceSearchAction -Purge -PurgeType HardDelete` command (in Security & Compliance PowerShell) to permanently delete the items returned by the content search that you created in the previous step.
 For example, you can run a command similar to the following command:

    ```powershell
    New-ComplianceSearchAction -SearchName "RecoverableItems" -Purge -PurgeType HardDelete